The full, clinically endorsed recommendation should be obtained from Lareb.

 In short

 Labetalol is prescribed for hypertension during pregnancy.
 Maternal plasma concentrations of labetalol are reduced during pregnancy, especially in the second and third trimesters.
-Consequently, some patients may require a higher starting dose and more frequent dosing compared to non-pregnant individuals to maintain stable levels.
-Based on the weighing of benefits and risks, the working committee derived an appropriate dose adjustments.
+Consequently, some patients may require a higher starting dose and more frequent dosing compared to non-pregnant individuals to maintain effective blood pressure control and more stable levels, supporting both maternal and foetal outcomes.
 Consult Lareb for the model-informed dosing recommendations.